Pratt & Whitney Museum

 400 Main Street "The Hanger"

 East Hartford, CT 06108

 This museum is located on the Pratt & Whitney campus in East Hartford.
 Open to the public, when no company events are underway.
 This museum has a collection of engines spanning the history of the company.

-Other displays include Charles Lindburg desk, used while he worked at the company.
+Other displays include the desk used by Charles A. Lindbergh when he was a civilian contractor for United Aircraft Corporation (UAC) in Stratford, Connecticut.
 Also the plaque for Rentschler Field dedicated May 24, 1931, named for the first president of Pratt & Whitney.
 Today, this airfield is closed.